 Diagnostic Medical Sonographers use special equipment to direct high frequency sound waves into areas of the patient's body.
 Sonographers operate the equipment, which collects reflected echoes and forms an image that may be videotaped, transmitted, or photographed for interpretation and diagnosis by a physician.
 Viewing the screen during the scan, Sonographers look for subtle visual cues that contrast healthy areas with unhealthy ones.
 They decide whether the images are satisfactory for diagnostic purposes and select which ones to store and show to the physician.
 Sonographers take measurements, calculate values, and analyze the results in preliminary findings for the physicians.

 Two-year (six semesters) full-time degree schedule; mixture of core technical and science courses along with basic communications classes; program can be completed on a part-time basis.

 To provide an environment for student sonographers to become qualified and competent technologists in a healthcare setting.
 We partner with the healthcare community to provide higher education for sonographers.
 The School encourages the process of life-long learning.

-The Marion Technical College Diagnostic Medical Sonography Program is currently accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Marion Technical College Diagnostic Medical Sonography Program is currently accredited by the Commission on Accreditation of Health Technologies Education Programs (CAAHEP).
 This accreditation is granted only after recommendation by the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS) based on a programmatic review and site visit.
 Recognition by CAAHEP qualifies the Program's graduates for eligibility to apply for and take the following certification examinations for the American Registry of Diagnostic Medical Sonography (ARDMS):

 - Sonography Principles and Instrumentation